scenerystack/community/docs/reference/api/joist/TemporalCounter.md

 # TemporalCounter

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/TemporalCounter.ts](https://github.com/phetsims/joist/blob/main/js/TemporalCounter.ts) for the most up-to-date information.

 ## Overview

 Used by EngagementMetrics to keep track of the seconds in which activity occurs.
 For example, with a binSize of 1000,